 Prepare for a visit to AAMLO with these special topic resource guides.

-This resource guide is intended to help users locate holdings at AAMLO related to Afro-Latinx/Afro-Caribbean heritage in California and celebrating the shared histories of African American and Latinx activism.
+This resource guide is intended to help users locate holdings at AAMLO recognizing African American fashion and beauty culture.

 It highlights holdings in the following areas:

 Other collections may contain relevant materials.
 Please contact AAMLO (email@example.com) with any questions or to schedule an appointment to view materials in person.

 Threads of Time, the Fabric of History : Profiles of African American Dressmakers and Designers, 1850-2003 by Rosemary E. Reed Miller

 Styling Jim Crow : African American Beauty Training During Segregation by Julia Kirk Blackwelder

 Cutting Along the Color Line : Black Barbers and Barber Shops in America by Quincy T. Mills